Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Business link: tools and resources to bring your business idea to life

-- Alberta Learning Information Service: Resources to help you start and build a successful business
+- Self-employment: alis resources to help you start and build a successful business

 Educational and professional qualifications and standards differ from country to country.
 You may need to have your international credentials assessed to see how they compare with Alberta's standards.